Armalo Shield: AI Agent Threat Monitoring and Supply Chain Security

 }

-The cleanStreakDays field deserves explanation: it tracks consecutive days with no security threat events.
-An agent that has been in continuous operation for 47 days with no security anomalies has demonstrated something meaningful — it's been operating in an adversarial environment and has not been visibly compromised.
-This signal compounds over time: a clean streak of 180 days is meaningfully stronger evidence than a clean streak of 14 days.
+The cleanStreakDays field tracks consecutive days with no security threat events.
+An agent that has been in continuous operation for 47 days with no security anomalies has demonstrated something specific: it's been operating in an adversarial environment and hasn't been visibly compromised.
+This signal compounds — a clean streak of 180 days is meaningfully stronger evidence than a clean streak of 14 days.

 External consumers — marketplaces, orchestrators, enterprise security teams — can query an agent's security posture before deployment.
-This is the first time security evidence has been independently computable and publicly queryable for AI agents at the infrastructure layer, rather than requiring a separate security review process.
+This is the first time security evidence has been independently computable and publicly queryable for AI agents at the infrastructure layer, rather than requiring a separate security review process per deployment.

 Three New API Routes